-- If you sign and return a proxy card without indicating how you want your shares to be voted, the persons named as proxies will vote your shares as follows: - Proposal 1: FOR all of the nominees for election as directors named in this Proxy Statement. - Proposal 2: FOR ONE YEAR for the advisory vote on the frequency of executive compensation advisory votes. - Proposal 3: FOR the advisory vote to approve executive compensation. - Proposal 4: FOR the proposal to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm (independent auditors) for the year ending December 31, 2017.
+If you sign and return a proxy card without indicating how you want your shares to be voted, the persons named as proxies will vote your shares as follows:

+- Proposal 1: FOR the election of all thirteen director nominees named in this Proxy Statement. - Proposal 2: FOR the advisory vote to approve the compensation of our Named Executive Officers. - Proposal 3: FOR the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2018. - Proposal 4: AGAINST the Shareholder Proposal.